rotemzaif/TaskManagementApp/readme.md

 Notes

 * for test methods which read data from files (tasks data) - I used @dataprovider

+* the framework captures failed tests images which are saved to folder 'Screenshots' under the project folder:

 * in the framework code, I used Maps (tabs, tasks, tasks tags, task priorities) whenever I could for search performance